Powerlearnproject/se-day1-assignment-ndicu5156/README.md

   - Software Developer: Responsible for writing code and implementing software solutions.
   - Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
   - Project Manager: Oversees the planning, execution, and delivery of software projects.
-  - System Architect: Designs the overall structure and architecture of software systems.
-  - UI/UX Designer: Creates user interfaces and designs user experiences for software applications.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.